 Every phlebotomist draws blood.
 Your personal flair, the way you pierce the skin, or your catchphrase won’t set you apart here.
 Focus on the stuff that not everyone can say about themselves.
 How many times they have performed the procedures.
 How accurate they are at keeping records.

 The simple fact that you know the number shows you care.
 So focus on the tangible numbers.

 Night and day.

 The good work experience example tries to estimate the effectiveness and quality of your actions, instead of telling the reader what they already know a phlebotomist does already.

 What if you’re writing a resume with no experience?
-Use accomplishments from non-phlebotomy jobs or volunteering.
+In an entry-level phlebotomy resume, use accomplishments from non-phlebotomy jobs or volunteering.
 Think about the common ground between your past and the future you are planning as a phlebotomist.
 What is there you already know?

 Pick approximately five key skills that are most related to target position.
 Don’t just write anything down.
 With phlebotomists, they can all take blood.
 It’s what they bring that’s extra.

 Phlebotomy Skills for Resumes